liqotech/liqo/docs/pages/installation/install-advanced.md

 ---
-title: Liqoctl
+title: Advanced installation options
-weight: 2
+weight: 3
 ---

-Liqoctl is the swiss-knife CLI tool to install/manager and manage Liqo clusters.
+Liqoctl is the swiss-knife CLI tool to install and manage Liqo clusters.

-## Installation

-You can find how to install liqo in the [Installation section](/installation/).
+You can find how to install Liqo in the [Installation section](/installation/install).
 In this section, you can find how to use some `liqoctl install` advanced features.

-### Unstable releases
+## Unstable releases

 By default, `liqoctl install` installs the last stable version of Liqo.